Lamps

 Today, the Hansa brand is more a «world of light» than a «world of office».
 Although we do still offer a range of desk accessories under the Hansa brand name, Hansa has now become one of the leading manufacturers of table lamps and floor lamps, and has recently expanded its range to include ceiling lights for offices and homes too.

-Lighting knowledge
+Light knowledge

-Light is beneficial to health
+Light is good for your health

-The right light at the workplace
+The right light at work

-Criteria for buying the right luminaire
+Criteria for buying the right lighting

 • Application (living room, office, basic lighting area)

-• Technology (energy efficiency, no glare)
+• Technology (energy efficiency, glare reduction)

-• Ergonomic design
+• ergonomic design

 • Material